Doro97/Pharmaceutical-Sales-prediction/README.md

 The data is in 3 files:store,test and train files

-This project uses the deep learning model,Long Short Term Model (LSTM) to predict sales
+This project uses the random forest regressor, decision tree, linear regression model and the deep learning model,Long Short Term Model (LSTM) to predict sales